106. Inside the Trump-Putin Meeting: What Went Wrong?

 If there is more to bring you guys on this, we will do so either over the weekend or early next week.

-The Ukrainians were worried that peace was going to be negotiated in europe over the heads of europeans and donald trump realized or was made to realize he couldn't do that so he had to come away with
+you know, over their heads.
+The Ukrainians were worried that peace was going to be negotiated in Europe over the heads of Europeans.

-accepting that he couldn't
+accepting he couldn't.

-i'm going to add that the republicans in the congress that believe in nato and believe in the 1994 security
+I'm going to add that the Republicans in the Congress that believe in NATO and believe in the 1994 security

-that have now been emboldened and see trump weakening as a political asset as we head into the midterms, 15 months, Gaddy, until the midterms.
+that have now been emboldened and see Trump weakening as a political asset as we head into the midterms, 15 months, Gaddy, until the midterms.
+So Trump is a weakening political asset.

 If you guys get a chance, take a look at the video.
+Trump coming off the plane.

-So, just take a look at that wobbly gate.
+just take a look at that wobbly gate.
+He positively bounced down the steps.

+Did you notice that?
 Putin bounces down the steps.

 Sergei Lavrov, the foreign minister for Russia, turns up on American soil with a USSR sweatshirt on.
+I mean, what was the message there?

 Straight in to America with the Soviet Union is alive and well, effectively.